Everest (2015 film): Box office

-Prior to its wide theatrical opening in the United States and Canada on 25 September, the film received a limited release in IMAX 3D and other premium large format screens across 545 theaters on 18 September in order to build good word of mouth.
+Before its wide theatrical opening in the United States and Canada on 25 September, the film received a limited release in IMAX 3D and other premium large format screens across 545 theaters on 18 September to build good word of mouth.
 It made $325,000 from 481 IMAX screens and premium large-format screens from late night showings, which began at 7 pm, and an estimated $2.3 million on its opening day.
-It finished off the weekend at number five with $7.6 million from 368 IMAX and 177 premium large-format theaters.
+It finished the weekend at number five with $7.6 million from 368 IMAX and 177 premium large-format theaters.
 IMAX comprised 78% ($5.8 million) of the opening weekend gross while premium large formats contributed 22% ($1.7 million).
 This broke the record for the biggest IMAX September debut (breaking The Equalizer's $3.1 million record in 2014).
 Everest is the first major film since Mission: Impossible – Ghost Protocol (2011) to receive IMAX only release for more than two days (The Walk became the next when it replaced Everest on 30 September 2015).

-Everest expanded into a total of 3,006 theaters on Friday after a limited 3D, IMAX and other premium large formats engagement.
+Everest expanded into a total of 3,006 theaters on Friday after a limited 3D, IMAX, and other premium large formats engagement.
 It earned $4 million on its wide opening day on Friday.
 During its wide opening weekend it earned $13.09 million from 3,006 theaters of which $3.7 million came from 366 IMAX screens raising its total North America IMAX revenue to $11.5 million—the first ever September IMAX release to reach past $10 million.
 The largest demographic of the opening weekend audience was male (51%) and under the age of 35 (45%).